Uncertainty reduction theory: Axioms

 Scholars create more additional axioms as the theory expands to other areas.
-For example, Theodore Avtgis's findings in a study of married couples could be considered as an axiom: “...as uncertainty between spouses decreases, reports of emotional and social support increase.”
+For example, Theodore Avtgis's findings in a study of married couples could be considered as an axiom: "...as uncertainty between spouses decreases, reports of emotional and social support increase."

-When you combine axioms, it allows for the production of comprehension in relationships.
+Combining axioms allows for the production of comprehension in relationships.

+Table 2: Axioms of Uncertainty Reduction

 Theorems

 Berger and Calabrese formulated the following theorems deductively from their original seven axioms: